 The power station will comprise either reciprocating engines and/or gas turbines, fast start operation with the primary role of providing firming capacity to the energy market.

 Construction of the power station is expected to begin at the end of 2020 and achieve full operation by the end of 2022.

 The power station in Newcastle is part of AGL’s plan to replace generation when Liddell Coal Fired Power Station is retired.
 The plan proposes a mix of high-efficiency gas power stations, renewables, battery storage and demand response, coupled with an efficiency upgrade at Bayswater Power Station and conversion of generators at Liddell into synchronous condensers.
 The feasibility of a pumped hydro project in the Hunter region is being explored with the NSW Government.

-AGL is progressing with this project to demonstrate our long-standing commitment to our NSW customers.
-As Australia’s electricity market adapts to a carbon-constrained future, we’re focused on our contribution to creating a secure energy system as the market transitions.
+With this development, AGL continues to demonstrate its long-standing commitment to its NSW customers.
+As Australia’s electricity market adapts to a carbon-constrained future, we’re focused on delivering cleaner, affordable and reliable energy to homes and businesses.